MetOffice/lfric_core/documentation/source/developer_guide/code_review_primer.rst

    :alt: Graphical representation of the PSyKAl model.
    :align: center

-More in-depth documentation is available in the :ref:`psykal overview`.
+More in-depth documentation is available in the :ref:`psykal overview`, what follows is an overview of how it relates to reviewing.

 Algorithms
 ----------